alexcasalboni/aws-lambda-power-tuning/README.md

 ```

+## How to execute the state machine (programmatically)

+You can simply run the `execute.sh` script.
+It will start a state machine execution, wait for the execution to complete, and then show the execution result in case of success.

-## How to execute the state machine
+## How to execute the state machine (manually)

 Once the state machine and all the Lambda functions have been deployed, you can execute the state machine and provide an input object.